Reversalzzz/Netbalancer-Crack/README.md

 7. Type in whatever you like for the name and activation code because it doesn't matter and click "Activate"

-8. You're done and can do whatever you like!
+8. You're done and can do whatever you want now!